Azure/AKS-DevSecOps-Workshop/docs/modules/Module5/index.md

 az aks show --resource-group $GROUP --name $CLUSTER --query addonProfiles.azurepolicy
 ```

-If the previous command does not show Azure Policy, then issue the following command, wait a few minutes and then return to step 9 to make sure everything is well.
+If the previous command does not show Azure Policy, then issue the following command, wait a few minutes and then return to the previous verification step to make sure everything is well.

 ```
 az aks enable-addons --resource-group $GROUP --name $CLUSTER --addons azure-policy